The Story of England?

 “a universal story that will have some application to inspire and encourage or make people reflect on their own lives”.

-Yes, and no. A universal production, perhaps.
-A universal cast?
-Going some way towards this.
+So, a universal production, perhaps, with a universal cast?
+The production goes some way towards this.
 But a story that everyone can relate to?
 I’m struggling a bit to agree with this.
-By shifting the representation, I suppose the other side to the story is revealed.
+By shifting the representation, the other side to the story is revealed.
 Certainly another side to the story.
 I am feeling myself tugged towards universality more and more.
 There may be no universal perspective, but the history is shared by all of us.

 On gender and equality